 The Shoe Bar Ranch is located in an area considered to be one of the best for trophy mule deer.
 Also, given timely rains over the past year, the quail population has exploded.
 Other game species include dove, feral hogs and occasionally javalina are spotted.

 No minerals will be conveyed.
-However, all rights associated with the production of wind energy and all water rights will be conveyed.
+However, all rights associated with the production of wind energy and all water rights will be conveyed. $1 per ton royalty will be reserved on all mined sand, gravel or crushed rock.

 This quality Permian Basin ranch, in close proximity to Odessa, deserves your attention.